tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ### Collection variables are listed in each Pre-request

-This snippet allows you to see things *befoire* each request is made:
+This snippet allows you to see things _before_ each request is made:

 ```
 console.log('Collection variables before:\r\n'.concat(pm.collectionVariables.values.map((v) =>  v.key + ': ' + v.value).sort().join('\r\n')));
 ```

-Example of all collection variables being printed to the console in a Pre-request script:
+Example of collection variables being printed to the console in a Pre-request script:

 ```
 Collection variables before:↵